Duets (Barbra Streisand album)

 Duets is a compilation album by American singer Barbra Streisand, released on November 26, 2002, by Columbia Records.
 The collection features nineteen duets from Streisand's career, including two newly recorded ones: "I Won't Be the One to Let Go" with Barry Manilow and "All I Know of Love" with Josh Groban.
 The Manilow duet was released as the album's lead single on November 4, 2002, as a streaming-only exclusive for AOL Music website members.

 Streisand and her manager Jay Landers were executive producers for the compilation.
 Music critics highlighted the album's duets with Ray Charles, Judy Garland, and Frank Sinatra.
-Commercially, the album peaked within the top ten of record charts in Denmark and the Netherlands; it also entered the Billboard 200 at number 38 and became certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies.
+Commercially, the album peaked within the top ten of record charts in Denmark and the Netherlands; it also entered the US Billboard 200 at number 38 and became certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies.
 Duets has gone on to sell 1.5 million records worldwide.